IBM/watsonx-data-lab/docs/wxd-jupyter.md

 ![Browser](wxd-images/jupyter-toc.png)

-There are 11 notebooks provided in the system, and a brief description of the notebooks are found below.
+There are several notebooks provided in the system, and a brief description of the notebooks are found below.

 #### Introduction to Jupyter Notebooks